davidyell/CakePHP-Proffer/docs/examples.md

 as well as event listeners and image display.

 ##Displaying uploaded images
 You can use the `HtmlHelper` to link the images.
-Just make sure that you have both upload fields in your data.
+Just make sure that you have both upload fields in the data set to the view.
+This is what it would look like if you're using the defaults, if you've implemented your own path class, you will need to update the paths accordingly.
 ```php
 echo $this->Html->image('../files/<table>/<field>/' . $data->get('image_dir') . '/<prefix>_' . $data->get('image'));
 ```